do-/node-events-to-winston/README.md

   events: {
     progress: {
       level: 'info',
-//    message: 'progress', // by default, equals to the event name
+//    message: 'progress', // defaults to the event name
 //    elapsed: true,       // to set `info.elapsed`: ms since the `tracker` creation
   // properties may be computable, `this` is myEventEmitter
 //    level:   function (payload) {return this.status == 10 && payload < 50 ? 'notice' : 'info'},